ctu-mrs/example_ros_uav/README.md

 * `launch` directory containts `.launch` files which are used to parametrize the nodelet.
 Command-line arguments as well as environment variables can be loaded from the launch files, the nodelet can be put into the correct namespace (each UAV has its own namespace to allow multi-robot applications), config files are loaded and parameters passed to the nodelet.
 See [.launch files](http://wiki.ros.org/roslaunch/XML)
 * `config` directory contains parameters in `.yaml` files.
 See [.yaml files](http://wiki.ros.org/rosparam)
 * `package.xml` defines properties of the package, such as package name and dependencies.
 See [package.xml](http://wiki.ros.org/catkin/package.xml)

+## Features

+* Nodelet initialization
+* Subscriber, publisher and timer initialization
+* Service servers and clients initialization
+* Loading parameters with `mrs_lib::ParamLoader` class
+* Loading matrices with `mrs_lib::ParamLoader` class
+* Checking nodelet initialization status in every callback
+* Checking whether subscribed messages are coming
+* Throttling text output to terminal
+* Thread-safe access to variables using `std::lock_scope()`
+* Using `ConstPtr` when subscribing to a topic to avoid copying large messages
+* Storing and accessing matrices in `Eigen` classes
+* Remapping topics in launch file

 ## Coding style